 We have a survival mechanism that keeps humans alive, for instance, all animals have two main functions, to survive today and to reproduce for tomorrow.

-The human species are only just developing the ability to think about how their actions today will impact on their future.
+You as a human-animal are only just developing the ability to think about how your actions today will impact on your future.

 For instance, if you go to the gym, you know that you have to go every day if you want results in the future (admittedly quite a short-term future).
 It’s easy to see from the examples of our friends who go to the gym and those who don’t.

-It’s precisely the same with other aspects of our life, like entrepreneurship, for example, if your business wants to make fast cash and decides to start selling poor quality products that don’t match the buyer’s expectations your not going to be successful or last very long.
+It’s precisely the same with other aspects of our life, like entrepreneurship, for example, if your business wants to make fast cash and decides to start selling poor quality products that don’t match the buyer’s expectations your not going to be successful or last very long in the business.

 Short Term Thinking

-There a lot of people who believe that money, shiny objects, such as cars, watches, even new relationships with good-looking partners or holidays will be the answer to overcoming unhappiness you’re going to be quickly disappointed.
+If you believe that money, shiny objects like fast cars, watches, or even new relationships with good-looking partners or holidays in the Caribbean will be the answer to overcoming unhappiness you’re going to be quickly disappointed.

 This same short term thinking is also common the other way.
-Many believe that breakups, loss of money, business failures or any imagined unplanned adverse event for that matter would be devastating and leave them feeling unhappy for a very long time.
+You may believe that relationship breakups, loss of money, business failures or any unplanned adverse event for that matter would be devastating and will leave you feeling unhappy for a very long time.

-What the study really showed was that to lose something as valuable as a limb or to gain extreme wealth is neither as extremely devastating or as unimaginably exhilarating as one might think.
+What the study showed was that to lose something as valuable as a limb or to gain extreme wealth is neither as extremely devastating or as exhilarating as you might think.

-Theses results showed something far more powerful: your ability to deal with the cards that your given is far greater than you give yourself credit for.
+Theses results showed something far more powerful: your ability to deal with the cards that your given is far greater than you give yourself credit.